Elvinas1/weather-forecast/README.md

 3. Prepare SQLite file

-- Since I used SQLite on Ubuntu 20.04, I installed SQLite with the following command.
+- Since I used SQLite with php 7.4 on Ubuntu 20.04, I installed sqlite3 and php-sqlite3 with the following command.

 ```
+$ sudo apt install sqlite3
 $ sudo apt-get install php7.4-sqlite3
 ```